amit-davidson/GopherCon2021IsraelStaticAnalysisWorkshop/ast/text.md

 ```

 Let's focus on the JSON under `*ast.File` representing a Go source file.
 The file is the root node, and it contains all
-the top-level declarations in the file - the import and the main function declarations.
+the top-level declarations in the file - the import and the main function.
 Under `mains'` body, we have a
 `blockStmt` containing a list of the function statements.
 Similar to HTML, the dependency of the nodes create a
 tree-like structure.